Table of contents

 Other parameters like /NoPrintersDetection or /NoUsersDetection can also be used.

-Description of the HOSTS.XML file
+Description of the HOSTS.XML File From an IP Range

 The configuration file to synchronize the workstations from a range of IP addresses must be defined as follows: